Test in a live environment

 Whether you need to generate PDFs from scratch, convert your HTML pages, images, or existing documents into PDF format, or manipulate and edit existing PDFs, IronPDF offers a comprehensive suite of APIs and functionalities to streamline these tasks.
 This introduction provides a glimpse into the world of IronPDF, highlighting its capabilities and potential to enhance document processing and management in .NET applications.
 If you're interested in an itemization of these features, they're available on the IronPDF website.

-Before we start writing the code, let's create a new Visual Studio C# Console application project to run our project and examples.
+Before writing the code, let's create a new Visual Studio C# Console Application project to run the project and examples.

-2. A new window will appear; in the new window, select the project format.
-In this case, we will select the console application and then click on the Next button located on the bottom left of the screen.
+A new window will appear; in the new window, select the project format.
+In this case, the Console Application will be selected and then click on the Next button located on the bottom left of the screen.

-3. In the newly opened window, write the Project name and select the project Location, then click on the Next Button.
+In the newly opened window, write the Project name and select the project Location, then click on the Next button.

-4. Select the target framework and click on the Create Button.
+Select the target framework and click on the Create button.

 Now the project is created, let's install IronPDF.

 IronPDF offers many ways to download and install the PDF library.
-In this section, we will discuss how to install IronPDF using NuGet package manager.
+In this section, the first approach is to install IronPDF using NuGet Package Manager.

-2. In the new side menu, click on the NuGet Package Manager for Solutions.
+In the new side menu, click on the Manage NuGet Packages for Solutions.

-PDF Conversion in C# (Developer Tutorial) Figure 5 - The NuGet Package Manager dropdown from the Tools bar in Visual Studio.
+The NuGet Package Manager dropdown from the Tools bar in Visual Studio

-5. You can also install IronPDF using the NuGet package manager console; just open the NuGet console, type the following command, and press enter.
+You can also install IronPDF using the NuGet Package Manager Console; just open the NuGet console, type the following command, and press enter.

 Or you can directly download the package from the NuGet website.